 DORMITORY LODGING AND CAMPUS INFORMATION

-The dormitory offers free wifi (login information to be provided to registered participants by email).
+Your dormitory registration includes wifi service (login information to be provided to registered participants at registration).

 Dining Times and Locations